rberenguel/olivine/README.md

 Rendering and styles are still a bit so-so.
 So far can only be considered a proof of concept.
 Hopefully I never need to add any more features.

+You can find a TODO list of what I'm finding in `sample/TODO.md`.

 ## With backend

 ```